How Can Foot Surgery Improve My Life?

 If you are over 65, there's a chance you may be the one out of three people who live with stiff, aching feet.
 Pain in the feet for active younger people can be caused by aching muscles and stress on their foot bones.

 Suffering from foot or ankle pain?
-Contact Orthopaedic Specialists of Austin to request a consultation with Dr. Ebert today.
+Contact Orthopaedic Specialists of Austin to request a consultation with Dr. Cosculluela and Dr. Ebert today.
 We have fully equipped, modern offices in Lakeway, Cedar Park, and Austin, TX, for your convenience.

 A hammertoe is a painful condition that typically results from wearing shoes that are too narrow and lack support.
-If conservative treatments have not worked, or if your condition is already too severe, Dr. Ebert can help relieve your pain and discomfort through hammertoe correction surgery.
-The function of your foot can be restored by repositioning your toe, removing the deformed bone tissue, or realigning your tendons.
+If conservative treatments have not worked, or if your condition is already too severe, Dr. Cosculluela & Dr. Ebert can help relieve your pain and discomfort through hammertoe correction surgery.
+The function of your foot can be restored by repositioning your toe, removing the deformed bone tissue, or realigning your tendons

 Your plantar fascia is a long ligament that runs from your heel to your toes.
 When this tissue becomes inflamed, it can be very painful.
 In most cases, physical therapy, night splints, and custom-fitted orthotics can be enough to relieve the pain associated with the inflamed ligament.
 However, for severe plantar fasciitis, or a tear in your plantar fascia, surgery may be necessary.

 When the symptoms of arthritis can no longer be relieved through rest and non-invasive therapies, an ankle replacement may be suggested.
 This surgery replaces your ankle joint with an artificial implant.
 Ankle replacements are usually the last option after all other non-invasive or minimally invasive treatments were unsuccessful.
 People who receive an ankle replacement are able to once again enjoy their favorite activities pain-free.

 From Specialists Who Put You First